hanliu95/HS-GCN/README.md

-# HamGNN
+# HSGCN
 This is our experiment codes for the paper:

-Graph Neural Networks in Hamming Space for Efficient Recommendation.
+HS-GCN: Hamming Spatial Graph Convolutional Networks for Recommendation.

 ## Environment settings
 * Python 3.7